 16. Try growing herbs at home

-Pick up a herb garden to have herbs all year round, without needing to keep buying them.
+Pick up a herb garden to have access to fresh herbs all year round, without needing to keep buying them.

 17. Bring your own bags to carry your shopping